teo-mal/Project_Covid_Data_Exploration/README.md

 The relationship between diabetes prevalence and COVID-19 deaths as highlighted by this query suggests that diabetes may have played a critical role in determining COVID-19 outcomes across different countries.
 This insight underscores the importance of managing chronic health conditions to improve resilience against pandemics and other public health emergencies.

-This query seeks to explore the relationship between the annual number of deaths attributed to cardiovascular disease and COVID-19 deaths across all countries by joining the two tables of our data.
+**B.** This query seeks to explore the relationship between the annual number of deaths attributed to cardiovascular disease and COVID-19 deaths across all countries by joining the two tables of our data.

 ```sql
 WITH cardiovasc_death_cases AS